 - Enlisting a coach to help you envision, strategize, and stay accountable as you develop your innovation skills and practices.

 If you are a bona fide CEO or senior executive, I would be happy to coach you in creating innovation or any other area where you would like to improve.
-Click the button below to schedule the first of several complimentary coaching sessions:
+Click the link below to schedule the first of several complimentary coaching sessions:

 About This Competency

 Creating Innovation is one of SOLID’s 50 competencies critical to executive success.
 It falls under the category of Execution, one of 5 categories within the competency model, which is explained and downloadable at the end of this article.
 Overall, executives are responsible for, and must be competent in:

 E1.
 CREATING INNOVATION: Thinking more outside the box; discovering more possibilities; exploring ways to innovate; challenging pre-existing paradigms; allowing themselves and others permission to explore; tapping into existing creativity or drawing it out from others; creating an environment that supports creativity and innovation.